Iranians worry US decision to tear up nuclear deal will embolden hardliners and lead the country to armed hostilities.

 The deal, which was signed in October 2015 and implemented at the start of 2016, followed years of negotiation between the US, represented by then-Secretary of State John Kerry, and Iran, represented by Foreign Minister Mohammad Javad Zarif.

-The agreement requires Iran to eliminate stockpiles of medium-enriched uranium and drastically reduce reserves of low-enriched uranium.
+The agreement requires Iran to completely eliminate stockpiles of medium-enriched uranium and drastically reduce reserves of low-enriched uranium.

 The material in its high-enriched form is required to produce nuclear weapons.
 Iran denies that it has ever had the aim of producing a nuclear weapon.